 AT A GLANCE:

-Facilities: Picnic tables, public toilets, interpretation boards and a car park.
+• Facilities: Picnic tables, toilets, interpretation boards, parking

 Slemish Mountain